schedulix/schedulix/README.md

 -------------------------------------------------------------------------------------------

-The jflex issues seem to be resolved.
+All the jflex issues are resolved.
 But please advise if anyone runs into jflex related problems.

 -------------------------------------------------------------------------------------------